-Better: str\search\for\characters (lookup\character\set, str) - though it's highly disputable whether this function should exist at all; a feature-rich search function would be much more convenient.
-Also, shortening a string to an str bears no practical sense, regretfully being a routine in many subject areas.
+- though it's highly disputable whether this function should exist at all; a feature-rich search function would be much more convenient.
+Also, shortening string to str bears no practical sense, regretfully being a routine in many subject areas.

 6. Naming implies typing